virtualgrub39/udb/readme.md

 ```

 #### Options:
-- `--socket-path`, `-p` - specify the path to unix socket, the server will listen on.
+- `--socket-path`, `-p` - specify the path to unix socket the server will listen on.
 The default value can be modified in `config.h` by changing `UDB_SOCKET_PATH_DEFAULT` definition.
-- `--db-file`, `-f` - provide the path to file, where database state will be saved. `NULL` by default (database doesn't persist it's state).
+- `--db-file`, `-f` - provide the path to file, where database state will be saved. `NULL` by default (database doesn't persist it's state by default).

 ### Server usage (protocol):